-Framed Routing allows to support an IP network behind a UE, such that a range of IP addresses or IPv6 prefixes is reachable over a single PDU session, e.g. for enterprise connectivity.
-Frame Routes are IP routes behind the UE.
-The network does not send Framed Routing information to the UE: devices in the network(s) behind the UE get their IP address by mechanisms out of the scope of 3GPP specifications.
-See RFC 2865 [73], RFC 3162 [74].

-A PDU Session may be associated with multiple Frame Routes.
+Framed Routing allows to support an IP network behind a UE, such that a range of IPv4 addresses or IPv6 prefixes is reachable over a single PDU Session, e.g. for enterprise connectivity.
+Framed Routes are IP routes behind the UE.
+A PDU Session may be associated with multiple Framed Routes.
 Framed Routing is defined only for PDU sessions of the IP type (IPv4, IPv6, IPv4v6).
+Framed Routing information contains one or more Framed Routes and each Framed Route refers to a range of IPv4 addresses (i.e. an IPv4 address and an IPv4 address mask) or a range of IPv6 Prefixes (i.e. an IPv6 Prefix and an IPv6 Prefix length).
+The network does not send Framed Routing information to the UE: devices in the network(s) behind the UE get their IP address by mechanisms out of the scope of 3GPP specifications (see RFC 2865 [73], RFC 3162 [74]).

 Framed Routing information is provided by the SMF to the UPF (acting as PSA) as part of Packet Detection Rule (PDR, see clause 5.8.2.11.3) related with the network side (N6) of the UPF.

-The actual ranges of IPv4 address / IPv6 Prefixes corresponding to a Framed Route may be provided to the SMF by the DN-AAA server as part of PDU Session Establishment authentication/authorization by a DN-AAA server (as defined in clause 5.6.6).
+Framed Routing information may be provided to the SMF by the DN-AAA server as part of PDU Session authentication/authorization by a DN-AAA server (as defined in clause 5.6.6).

 The IPv4 address / IPv6 Prefix allocated to the UE as part of the PDU Session establishment (e.g. delivered in NAS PDU Session Establishment Accept) may belong to one of the Framed Routes associated with the PDU Session or may be dynamically allocated outside of such Framed Routes.

-The actual ranges of IPv4 address / IPv6 Prefixes corresponding to a Framed Route may be defined in the subscription data associated with a (DNN, S-NSSAI) received by the SMF from the UDM (Session Management Subscription data defined in Table 5.2.3.3.1-1 of TS 23.502 [3])
+Framed Routing information may be defined in the subscription data (associated with a DNN and S-NSSAI) received by the SMF from the UDM (Session Management Subscription data defined in Table 5.2.3.3.1-1 of TS 23.502 [3])

-If PCC applies to the PDU Session, at PDU Session establishment the SMF reports to the PCF the Framed Routes corresponding to the PDU Session.
-In this case, in order to support session binding, the PCF may further report to the BSF the Framed Routes corresponding to the PDU Session.
+If PCC applies to the PDU Session, the SMF reports to the PCF the Framed Routing information corresponding to the PDU Session (as described in clause 6.1.3.5 of TS 23.503 [45]) when the SMF receives this information from UDM or DN-AAA.
+The Framed Routing information from the DN-AAA server should take precedence over the one from the UDM.
+In this case, in order to support session binding, the PCF may further report to the BSF the Framed Routing information corresponding to the PDU Session (as described in clause 6.1.2.2 of TS 23.503 [45]).